 Drupal 8 is the first version to adopt the continuous innovation model.
 You no longer need to wait for years to see a brand-new release.
 The process will be more gradual.
 Minor versions will come regularly, about twice a year, and offer lots of lucrative functional niceties, and, as an awesome bonus, a smoother upgrade path from one to the next.

 New functionality and backwards compatible changes will be regularly introduced to Drupal 8.
 In this process, more and more code will be marked as deprecated.
 When there is too much deprecated code, Drupal 9 will be released without the deprecated systems.
 According to Dries, the modules using the freshest Drupal 8 APIs and avoid deprecated code will be fully functional in Drupal 9.

 In other words, Drupal 9 will be almost the same as the latest minor release of Drupal 8, but without the deprecated code.
 Almost the same?
 Yes, but still different in one very important way.
 Moving to Drupal 9 will remain a very lucrative decision, because, when it comes out, Drupal 8 will stop getting nitty-gritty features, and the ninth version will become the new focus of the Drupal community’s attention.

 And so it goes again and again, with Drupal 10, 11 and more!
 The progress is never-ending, which is awesome.
 And this progress is now more available than it has ever been.

 A beneficial decision

 So there is just one step separating Drupal websites owners from being forever free to make fast and easy upgrades with no hassle, with a considerable saving of time, money and effort.
 This step is migrating to Drupal 8 now, if you are on an older version.

-Come to the bright side, and move to Drupal 8 with us ;) We have expert Drupal 8 developers on the team.
+Come to the bright side, and move to Drupal 8 with our Drupal migration company ;) We have expert web developers on the team.
 Migrate once and enjoy the benefits of backwards compatibility forever!